DeClercqJan/technical-assignment-back-end-engineer-DeClercqJan/README.md

 php version 8.2 locally installed.

-commands below use symfony in CLI e.g. symfony console doctrine:migrations:migrate atlernatively, you can use php bin/console doctrine:schema:validate but then you need to have php available and use a different webserver
+commands below use symfony in CLI e.g. symfony console doctrine:migrations:migrate alternatively, you can use php bin/console doctrine:schema:validate but then you need to have php available and use a different webserver

 ### getting it to run

-composer install
+in CLI: make install

-symony console lexik:jwt:generate-keypair

 create a .env.dev.local file and fill out variables defined in .env

-symfony console doctrine:database:create

-symfony console doctrine:migrations:migrate

-symfony console doctrine:fixtures:load

-symfony server:start
+make run

 ### using it